TOEFL 2026 Writing

 Practice

 Write your response in the box.
 Live word counter shows if you are in the 80 to 120 target range.
 Reveal the band-5 sample response after you write yours.
-Then submit your response to Eppy for free AI grading on Set 1 easy Writing.

 The 5 costliest mistakes on Write an Email